 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 Scientists have found many gene changes in Reed-Sternberg cells that help the cells grow and divide or live longer than they should.
-Reed-Sternberg cells also make substances called cytokines, which attract many other cells into the lymph node, enlarging it.
-In turn, these non-cancerous cells release substances that further help Reed-Sternberg cells grow.
+Reed-Sternberg cells also make substances called cytokines, which attract many other cells into the lymph node, causing it to swell (enlarge).
+In turn, these non-cancerous cells then release substances that help Reed-Sternberg cells grow.

-Despite these advances, scientists do not yet know what sets off these processes.
+Despite the advances in knowing how cancer cells work, scientists do not yet know what sets off these processes.
 An abnormal reaction to infection with EBV or to other infections may be the trigger in some cases.
-But more research is needed to understand what causes Hodgkin lymphoma.
+But a lot more research is needed to understand what causes Hodgkin lymphoma.

 Bartlett NL, Foyil KV.
 Chapter 105: Hodgkin lymphoma.
 In: Niederhuber JE, Armitage JO, Dorshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, Pa.
 Elsevier: 2014.